 Due to the straightforward nature of the Company's operations, it is exposed to limited financial risks.
-The Group's financial risk management programme is detailed on pages 51 to 52.
+The Group's financial risk management programme is detailed on page 47.

 Future developments and going concern

 It is the intention of the Company to continue to act as the Group's ultimate holding company.